Best State Parks for Summer Swimming

 - Backup activities such as hiking, paddling or nearby beach alternatives.

 Before you plan: compare the recommendation with your trip type, local park rules, current conditions and official sources.
-See our state park beach guide, state parks with beaches, state park rules and etiquette and editorial review methodology.
+See our complete swimming guide, state park beach guide, state parks with beaches and editorial review methodology.

 Slide Rock State Park, Arizona

 Nature’s own water park.
 Smooth red sandstone creates a natural 80-foot waterslide in Oak Creek Canyon.
-The creek-carved chutes and pools draw thousands on hot summer days – arrive early on weekends to secure parking.
+The creek-carved chutes and pools draw thousands on hot summer days β arrive early on weekends to secure parking, which fills by mid-morning.